christoffercarlsson/autograph/README.md

 # Autograph

-A modular and open cryptographic protocol for decentralized identity, ownership, and communication.
+A composable cryptographic protocol for sovereign identity, ownership, and secure communication.

 > [!WARNING]\
-> The security of this library has yet to be independently audited.
-USE AT YOUR
+> The protocol design and the implementation have yet to be independently
-> OWN RISK!
+> audited.
+USE AT YOUR OWN RISK!